TMC inches closer to sweeping Bengal rural polls, bags nearly 35,000 gram panchayat seats | Politics

 TMC inches closer to sweeping Bengal rural polls, bags nearly 35,000 gram panchayat seats

-The ruling Trinamool Congress on Wednesday inched closer to a sweeping victory in Bengals violence-scarred rural polls, bagging more than half the seats and leaving its rivals trailing way behind in results declared till now by the State Election Commission.The TMC has won 34,913 gram panchayat seats, besides leading in 607 seats, according to the SEC as of 7.30pm on Wednesday.
+The ruling Trinamool Congress on Wednesday inched closer to a sweeping victory in West Bengals violence-scarred rural polls, bagging more than half the seats and leaving its rivals trailing way behind in results declared till 9.30 pm by the State Election Commission.The TMC has won 34,980 gram panchayat seats, besides leading in 570 seats, according to the SEC.

 - Country: